ArduPilot/ardupilot_wiki/plane/source/docs/guide-vtail-plane.rst

    <tr><td>Incorrect for both movements (pitch and roll)</td><td>Change the reversal of that channel</td><tr>
    </table>

 .. note:: KFF_RDDRMIX mut not be set to 0 for rudder setup.
+If the
-          If the plane actually needs 0, then reset it after this setup.
+          plane actually needs 0, then reset it after this setup.

+          KFF_RDDRMIX should cause the tail surfaces point in the direction of the raised aileron.

 Confirm RC Transmitter Input